I'M THE LONELY DIPLOMAT

 We can't go through the process of reconnecting with ourselves and the world around us alone.
 Trust me, I tried.
 I read all the books.
 I searched the internet.
 There's no magic solution.
 We must dig deep, get brave and ask for help.

-It's an honour to serve you through my blog, my podcast and services.
+It's an honour to serve, support, challenge and inspire you through my blog, my podcast and services.

-Who better to provide that help and perspective to lead your diplomatic life than someone who's lived it?
+Who better to provide that help and perspective to lead your diplomatic life than someone who's living it?

 WHERE TO NEXT?